Credit One Charleston Open semifinals halts play due to weather, what is ahead?

 —

-DANIEL ISALND, S.C.
+DANIEL ISLAND, S.C.
 (WCBD) – Inclement weather caused play to be suspended at the Credit One Charleston Open Saturday evening.

 Officials with Credit One Charleston Open say play will not resume before 5:45 p.m. due to rain.